 As a member of The Lucy Ann Boddie Brewer Society, you receive regional and local recognition for your support.
 Membership benefits include:

-- Prominent recognition by your local Boys & Girls Club.
+- Prominent recognition by your local Boys & Girls Clubs.

 - Inclusion in a list of other philanthropists in your community in your Club’s publications.

-- An invitation to join other top Boys & Girls Club donors at the Annual Steak & Burger event.
+- An invitation to join other top Boys & Girls Clubs donors at the Annual Steak & Burger event.